DRC present since:

 Staff on location:

 DRC works to support the safety, dignity, and resilience of conflict- and displacement-affected people in Iraq by providing for critical basic needs as well as developing sustainable long-term solutions for individuals and communities.
-To meet these goals, DRC’s programming in Iraq focuses on economic recovery initiatives, individual and community protection, Camp Management and Camp Coordination (CCCM), shelter and infrastructure provision, and through the Danish Demining Group (DDG), Humanitarian Mine Action (HMA) and armed violence reduction.
+To meet these goals, DRC’s programming in Iraq focuses on economic recovery initiatives, individual and community protection, Camp Management and Camp Coordination (CCCM), shelter and infrastructure provision and Humanitarian Disarmament and Peacebuilding (HDP).